voiceittech/voiceit3-websdk/README.md

   $callType = $jsonObj["callType"];
   $userId = $jsonObj["userId"];
   if($jsonObj["jsonResponse"]["responseCode"] == "SUCC"){
-  	// User was successfully verified now log them in via the
 		// backend, this could mean starting a new session with
 		// their details, after you lookup the user with the
 		// provided VoiceIt userId